jaalto/project--emacs-epackage-template/README.rst

   Emacs features lisp-mnt, checkdoc etc. Report problems to upstream issue tracker.
 * Does the code refer to a known license in `License Database`_?
-If not, contact upstream and suggest him to change (or add one).
-The recommended license to use is GPL, because that is the license of Emacs.
-  If someday the extension finds its way to Emacs, the road is clear with GPL. *NOTE:* `Public Domain`_ is not a internationally viable license.
+If not, contact upstream and suggest him to change (or add missing one).
+The recommended license is GPL, because that is the license of Emacs.
+If someday the extension finds its way to Emacs, the road is clear with GPL. *NOTE:* `Public Domain`_ is not an internationally viable license.
 * Does the code inlude Emacs Lisp files (\*.el) that do not belong to the project?
 Sometimes files are included from other projects with the